Niall Mackenzie

 Niall Macfarlane Mackenzie (born 19 July 1961) is a Scottish former professional motorcycle road racer.

 Career

 Mackenzie, who hails from Fankerton, near Denny, Stirlingshire; won the British Superbike Championship three times from 1996 to 1998 with the Rob McElnea-run Yamaha team, and the British 250cc and 350cc titles twice earlier in his career.
 He had a long career in the Grand Prix motorcycle racing circuit, debuting in 1984 in the 250cc class.
 He moved up to the 500cc class in 1986 on a Suzuki before spells on Honda and Yamaha motorcycles.
 He was 4th in the championship in 1990, and finished in the top 10 in the championship on five other occasions.
 His final racing season was the 2000 British Superbike series, although he did a farewell one-off at Knockhill in 2001 and stood in for the injured Yukio Kagayama at Donington Park in 2003.

+Honda CRX Challenge

+In 1991, Mackenzie briefly tried his luck in car racing, driving the #1 Celebrity car at Knockhill in that year's Honda CRX Challenge.
+In a rain-affected race, he was punted off at the first corner and his comeback drive was halted when he slid off at the last corner and slammed into the tyre barrier.

 Post-racing career

 Mackenzie co-owns Mackenzie Hodgson Insurance, works in motorcycling media and instructs on track days around the UK and Europe.